ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Message Framers are functions that define simple transformations between application Message data and raw transport protocol data.
+Generally, a Message Framer implements a simple application protocol that can either be provided by the Transport Service implementation or be customized by the application.
 A Framer can encapsulate or encode outbound Messages, decapsulate or decode inbound data into Messages, and implement parts of protocols that do not directly map to application Messages (such as protocol handshakes or preludes before Message exchange).